This is a recap of what went well, what we learned, and where we’re going after one year of travelling and writing Discover Discomfort.

 Oh yeah, did I mention I’m good at making models and charts?
 Because I’m very good at making models and charts.

 Things changed since those initial crazy projections, in spite of how beautiful that chart was (I’m still swooning.
 Look at it!).
 But they didn’t change in the way we expected.

 - Ads.
-Yes, these still work, even though you use an ad-blocker.
-Not everyone does (I use one, personally, which Jo thinks isn't "cool" of me as I should support other bloggers).
+Yes, these still work, even though you use an ad blocker.
+Not everyone does (I use one, personally, which my partner thinks isn’t “cool” of me as I should support other bloggers).